 After earning employment, make sure that you remain consistent throughout the week; this means dressing up in proper attire every day.
 Some employees make the mistake of dressing formally Monday through Thursday, but on Friday, they show up wearing ragged shorts and plain t-shirts to embrace the spirit of the weekend.

 Don’t do this even on “casual Fridays” because it’s just inappropriate.
-When you maintain a consistent image, you earn credibility and trust that is essential to your growth in the company.
+When you maintain a consistent image, you earn credibility and trust which is essential to your growth in the company.

 Men’s Business Casual Wardrobe